 These uber comfortable undies are made in the USA using domestic materials and Italian lace.
 What's amazing is they fold up into a travel quote-adorned waist pocket (convenient for knowing when they've been worn) and for hiding valuables when out and about.

 Continuously buying plastic bottles is bad for the environment.
-Instead, I use a reusable BPA-free bottle.
+Instead, I use a reusable BPA- and plastic-free bottle.
 This one collapses when empty to take up almost no space.
+Plus, it's super stylish, and the mouth is large enough to fit ice cubes!

 Gum isn't just great for having pleasant breath and popping your ears on planes; it can sometimes help change the world.
 Project 7 Gum provides tangible benefits (think planting trees, providing malaria treatments, etc) through its nonprofit partners when you buy their product.
 The Birthday Cake flavor is the best!